 Whether you are learning how to pray for the first time or struggling to find the words in a hard season you’ll find tips and examples for growing your faith through prayer.
 Prayer is such a powerful way to know God and experience Him in your daily life.
-Simply put– prayer changes things!
+Simply put– Christian prayer changes things!

 If you want your life to change in a big way– start praying.
 God always hears, always welcomes you talking to Him through prayer.

-So let’s get started learning how to pray!
+I love listening to my children pray and I’ve learned a lot by listening to their unpretentious prayers.
 When they pray they go on long, rambling prayers thanking God for anything from dinosaurs to Grandma’s cookies and asking for help for anyone from the mailman to their mama.
-It’s so tender and innocent and without shame or worry about “doing it right”.
+It’s so tender and innocent and without shame or worry about saying the right things.

 How to begin a prayer